anushaayanworks/polygon-did-registry-contract/README.md

 ## Overview

 The Polygon registry contract acts as a public ledger, where the Polygon-Identity specified Decentralised Identifiers will be logged.
-The specifications related to polygon DID method are mentioned in the      document.
+The specifications related to polygon DID method are mentioned in the [Polygon Method Specification](https://github.com/ayanworks/polygon-did-method-spec) document.
 A DID generated using the Polygon DID generator, can be stored and managed on the ledger using this contract library.

 ## Methods